Ollie Welf

 Oliver Henry Welf (January 17, 1889 – June 15, 1967) was a Major League Baseball player who played for one season.
 He made one appearance for the Cleveland Indians as a pinch runner on August 30 during the 1916 Cleveland Indians season.
 He was an outfielder during his minor league career.

+Welf attended Glenville High School in Cleveland where he once threw a no-hitter against Central High School.